 “The measure of intelligence is the ability to change.” –

-The folks at Awakened Alchemy believe they can help people achieve their full potential.
+The folks at Awakened Alchemy want to help you achieve your full potential.

-They’re offering people the tools they need to enhance their physical and mental health at the same time.
+They’re offering the tools needed to enhance physical and mental health at the same time.

 The main focus of their supplements is on providing greater neuroplasticity.